-A first step in developing a contaminated site evaluation and management programme is to clearly define what is meant by contaminated site.
+A first step in developing a contaminated site evaluation and management programme is to 16 clearly define what is meant by contaminated site taking into consideration existing national or local frameworks, where applicable.
 The term "contaminated sites" is not specifically defined in the Convention text.
-The Mediterranean Action Plan guidelines on best environmental for environmentally sound management of mercury contaminated sites in the Mediterranea (MAPUNEP, 2015) define a contaminated site as "a place where there is an accumulation of toxic substances or residues which may affect the soil, groundwater, sediments and, in the case of mercury even air to levels that pose a risk to the environment or human health or be above the safe limits recommended for a specific use".
-The World Health Organization's Regional Office for Europe defines contaminates sites as "areas hosting or having hosted human activities which have produced might produce environmental contamination of soil, surface or groundwater, air, food chain, resulting or being able to result in human health impacts" (WHO/EURO, 2013).
+The Mediterranean Action Plan guidelines on best environmental practices for environmentally sound management of mercury contaminated sites in the Mediterranean (MAPUNEI 2015) define a contaminated site as "a place where there is an accumulation of toxic substances or residues which may affect the soil, groundwater, sediments and, in the case of mercury, even air to levels that pose a risk to the environment or human health or be above the safe limits recommended for a specific use".
+The World Health Organization's Regional Office for Europe defines contamina sites as "areas hosting or having hosted human activities which have produced or might produce environmental contamination of soil, surface or groundwater, air, food chain, resulting or being able result in human health impacts" (WHO/EURO, 2013).
 Other definitions include the concept of sites where substances occur at concentrations above background levels and pose or are likely to pose an immediate or long term hazard to human health or the environment, or where substances occur at concentrations exceeding levels specified in policies and regulations.
-As propos land uses can change rapidly, consideration may need to be given to a more generic definition.
-Some suggest the need to define what comprises a "site", noting that a site may not necessarily be limited t a terrestrial form such as a field, a forest or a hill, but can include aquatic environments such as streams, rivers, lakes, swamps, damp lands, estuaries and bays in cases where mercury contamination flows into water areas from, for example, ASOM sites (IPEN, 2016).
-As mercury is a naturally occurring element, there may be background levels of mercury that need to be taken into consideration in site characterization.
+As proposed land uses can change rapidly, consideration may need to be given to a more generic definition.
+Some suggest the need to define what comprises a "site", noting that a site may not necessarily be limited to a terrestria form such as a field, a forest or a hill, but can include aquatic environments such as streams, rivers, lakes, swamps, damp-lands, estuaries and bays in cases where mercury contamination flows into wa areas from, for example, ASGM sites (IPEN, 2016) As mercury is a naturally occurring element, the may be background levels of mercury that need to be taken into consideration in site characterization

 17. There seem to be two approaches to identifying potential contaminated sites: an exhaustive approach and an individual approach.
 The exhaustive approach starts with the implementation of a nationwide review of historical land use and the creation of an initial list of potentially contaminated sites.
 The list is then prioritized and the sites that require further investigation are identified.
 This approach can be effective when developing a comprehensive national plan for countermeasures against mercury-contaminated sites.
 The individual approach is based on risk management, and identifies sites that require further investigation through reviews of historical land use in cases where there is a risk of diffusing mercury contamination, such as when changing the character of the land.
 This approach is particularly effective and efficient when a country has performed some degree of contaminated sites identification and applied environmentally appropriate management measures.
-For example, as contaminated sites such as properly managed waste disposal sites present no risk of be included in the targets for identification.
+For example, as contaminated sites such as a properly managed waste disposal sites in line with national or local legislation - does not present no-any risk of contamination being diffused unless there is a need to change the land character.
+As a consequence, they do not need to be included in the targets for identification.